Flight and expulsion of Germans (1944–1950): Soviet Union and annexed territories

 According to J. Otto Pohl, 65,599 Germans perished in the special settlements.
-He believes that an additional 176,352 unaccounted for people "probably died in the labour army".
+He believes that an additional 176,352 unaccounted for people "probably died in the labor army".
 Under Stalin, Soviet Germans continued to be confined to the special settlements under strict supervision, in 1955 they were rehabilitated but were not allowed to return to the European USSR.
-The Soviet-German population grew despite deportations and forced labour during the war; in the 1939 Soviet census the German population was 1.427 million.
+The Soviet-German population grew despite deportations and forced labor during the war; in the 1939 Soviet census the German population was 1.427 million.
 By 1959 it had increased to 1.619 million.

 The calculations of the West German researcher Gerhard Reichling do not agree to the figures from the Soviet archives.
 According to Reichling a total of 980,000 Soviet ethnic Germans were deported during the war; he estimated that 310,000 died in forced labour.
 During the early months of the invasion of the USSR in 1941 the Germans occupied the western regions of the USSR that had German settlements.
 A total of 370,000 ethnic Germans from the USSR were deported to Poland by Germany during the war.
 In 1945 the Soviets found 280,000 of these resettlers in Soviet-held territory and returned them to the USSR; 90,000 became refugees in Germany after the war.